MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Example prompts

-Your questions to Copilot will naturally vary depending on your role, current task, the processes that your organization follows, and how you express yourself in words.
+Your questions to Copilot naturally vary depending on your role, current task, the processes that your organization follows, and how you express yourself in words.
 The following are examples that showcase different ways of asking questions in the chat pane that can inspire you to write your own questions based on your own unique situation.

 ### Find the Item with Description 'ATHENS Desk'

 In this example, you give clear instructions for Copilot to locate a single record.
-For example, you hint that the record is found in the Item list, and you indicate the field 'Description' must be a specific text that you have typed using quotes and with correct capitalization.
+For example, you hint that the record is found in the Item list.
+You indicate the field 'Description' must be a specific text that you have typed using quotes and with correct capitalization.
 Copilot usually responds accurately when given a few precise hints, but you can also use more casual language as in the next example.

 ### give me the latest invoice for adatum

-In this example, you ask Copilot to locate a record, but the question is less precise and may result in a less accurate answer.
-Copilot is often able to understand, or guess, that the invoice you are looking for is not a purchase invoice but a sales invoice from the Posted Sales Invoice list.
+In this example, you ask Copilot to locate a record, but the question is less precise and might result in a less accurate answer.
+Copilot is often able to understand, or guess, that the invoice you're looking for isn't a purchase invoice but a sales invoice from the Posted Sales Invoice list.
 Copilot would also need to match "adatum" with "Adatum Corporation", that is the full and precise name for the sell-to Customer name associated with the invoice.

 ### Show me customer ledger entries for Adatum from about three weeks ago